nikextens/AzureML_Capstone/starter_file/README.md

 To fix the balancing problem and also improve the model's results, I would combine features (e.g., through clustering algorithms) in the next iteration/run to increase class' sizes.

 ## Hyperparameter Tuning
-*TODO*: What kind of model did you choose for this experiment and why?
-Give an overview of the types of parameters and their ranges used for the hyperparameter search
-For that experiment, I chose a logistic regression that is a simple (and easy-to-understand) but also power method.
-For the hyperparameter search, I used the following parameters for sampling and termination:
+For that experiment, I pre-selected a logistic regression that is a simple (and easy-to-understand) but also a powerful method when it comes to classification problems.
+For the hyperparameter tuning, I used the following parameters for sampling and termination:
 ```
 early_termination_policy = BanditPolicy(slack_factor = 0.1, evaluation_interval=2, delay_evaluation=5)